1717 Ala Wai

 Across 48 listings, none mention any form of valet parking or valet service.
 Parking is consistently described as self-park, e.g., 'one covered, assigned parking stall,' '1 covered parking and 1 storage locker,' and 'one uncovered parking space and a covered storage area.'
 Several listings highlight other services like 'on-site security,' 'security personnel at the front door,' and 'reception area,' but never attendants for cars.
 No listing suggests attended or valet-style parking, and there is no conflicting evidence.
 This strong, repeated silence on valet parking supports the declared value of False, though it remains possible but unlikely that an unadvertised valet option exists.

-Searched for 'waitlist', 'waiting list', and related phrases; remarks describe assigned parking and guest stalls but do not mention a waitlist system.
+Searched for 'parking waitlist', 'waiting list', 'join waitlist' and similar phrases.
+The remarks describe assigned and guest parking but include no indication of a parking waitlist system.

 Across 48 listings, several explicitly describe building security but only 3 mention elevator access details.
 One listing notes 'secure entry and elevator access with 24/7 on site security,' another says 'secure entry and elevator access with 24/7 on-site security,' and a third references 'secure entry and elevator access with 24/7 on site security' or similar phrasing, but none specify a 'keyed elevator,' 'key fob elevator,' or restricted floor access.
 Multiple listings mention 'key fob entry' or 'secured building' at the lobby level only.
 No remarks contradict this by describing keyed elevator controls.
 Given the consistent silence on keyed elevator mechanisms and only generic security language, the evidence supports the declared value of False, with the caveat that elevator access could still be controlled in ways not advertised.